 Do Lenders Charge an Upfront Fee to Refinance Medical Student Loans?

 ‣ In some cases, lenders will charge an origination or “obligation fee”.
-Most of if not all of the lenders we have partnered with on this site do not a have any type of fees associated with their loans.
+Most of if not all of the lenders we have partnered with on this site do not have any type of fees associated with their loans.
 This means that you will not see any surprises when you see your next bill after choosing to refinance your medical student loans or any initial sneaky fees that you may not have known about prior to refinancing.

 Will I be Required to Make Payments During Residency or a Fellowship?

-‣ Almost all lenders will require for you to make some type of payment during your time in residency or fellowship.
+‣ Almost all lenders will require you to make some type of payment during your time in residency or fellowship.
 Back in 2009, there was a bill that allowed for you to put off paying back your student loans until you finished your residency or fellowship.
 This bill has since been eliminated.
 The best way to know for sure is to reach out to the lender who you are looking to go with and see what their terms are.
 Many of the lenders we showcase offer a great list of tools and even discounts for things like auto-payment from your bank account.

 Will The Lender Help You Through Financial Hardship?